superpanic/PointView_winx64/README.md

 Make sure the C++ toolset includes Windows 8.1 SDK.

 ## MFC
-Also install MFC (In Visual Studio 2017 and later, MFC and ATL are optional sub-components under the Desktop development with C++ workload in the Visual Studio Installer program.
-You can install ATL support without MFC, or combined MFC and ATL support (MFC depends on ATL).
-For more information about workloads and components, see Install Visual Studio.)
+Also install MFC (In Visual Studio 2017 and later, MFC and ATL are optional sub-components under the Desktop development with C++ workload in the Visual Studio Installer program.)

 ## Python
-If you want to build the samplecode from Adobe, it uses a Python script to generate the PiPL resource document:
+If you want to build the samplecode from Adobe, it uses a Python script to generate the PiPL resource file:
 For this you need to install Python 2.7 for Visual Studio.
 Set the Python environment to 2.7.
 Find your Python 2.7 system path.
 Mine is: `C:\Python27\`